Prukutu/AOES-CLIM-git/_episodes/03-create.md

 > > ## Solution -- USE WITH CAUTION!
 > >
 > > ### Background
 > > Removing files from a git repository needs to be done with caution.
-To remove files from the working tree and not from your working directory, use
+> > To remove files from the working tree and not from your working directory, use:
+> >
 > > ~~~
 > > $ rm filename
 > > ~~~
 > > {: .language-bash}
 > >
 > > The file being removed has to be in sync with the branch head with no updates.
-If there are updates, the file can be removed by force by using the `-f` option.
-Similarly a directory can be removed from git using `rm -r dirname` or `rm -rf dirname`.
+> > If there are updates, the file can be removed by force by using the `-f` option.
+> > Similarly a directory can be removed from git using `rm -r dirname` or `rm -rf dirname`.
 > >
 > > ### Solution
 > > Git keeps all of its files in the `.git` directory.